As people with lived experience of disadvantage, we know that there is an abundance of skills and talents amongst those experiencing homelessness.

 We want this to change.
 We want the support that is offered to focus on our aspirations.
 We want to be listened too and given a choice over our future.
 We want the public to understand that we all human beings with skills and talents, hopes and dreams.

-So please use the hashtag #HomelessNotHopeless to share your stories, ideas and creativity, and make a difference to how people see us.
+We used the hashtag #HomelessNotHopeless to share your stories, ideas and creativity, and make a difference to how people see us.